 Results figure 1.
-Baltic grey seals achieved GES both with regard to population growth rate and abundance, which is considerably beyond the limit reference level of 10,000.
-Grey seals in the Kattegat do not form a functional population because of low numbers (less than 100) and irregular and low pupping rate.
+Overall, Baltic grey seals achieved good status with regard to population growth rate and abundance.
+Abundance is considerably above the limit reference level of 10,000.
+Grey seals in the Kattegat originate from both the Baltic and the North Sea populations.
+Thus this area is not included in the assessment.

-For the grey seal a time series of data from 2000 and onwards is used to estimate the population growth rate and its confidence limits (Results figure 2).
-The annual population growth rate over the period was 7.9%.
-A Bayesian analysis shows a >80% support for a growth rate value ≥7%.
-Earlier data from the Swedish monitoring programme indicate that the grey seal population has been growing at a rate of about 8% per year from the early 1990s in the Baltic Sea (Stenman et al. 2005; Hårding et al. 2007).
-The population has thus achieved GES according to the growth rate parameter, and as 32,000 animals were counted in 2014 the population size is also well above the minimum viable population size (i.e. limit reference level (LRL) of 10,000 individuals).
+For the grey seal a time series of data from 2003 and onwards is used to estimate the population growth rate and its statistical support.
+The annual population growth rate during the assessment period 2003-2016 was 5.3%.
+A Bayesian analysis shows 80% support for a growth rate value of ≥4.8% (Results figure 2).
+Earlier data from the Swedish monitoring programme indicate that the grey seal population was growing at a rate of about 8% per year from the early 1990s in the Baltic Sea (Stenman et al. 2005; Hårding et al. 2007).
+Although the growth rate is well below the threshold value for good status (7%), the population growth rate seems to level off, which indicates that the population is approaching the carrying capacity.
+Under this assumption, the observed growth rate should be evaluated against "rate of decrease less than 10% over a 10-year period".
+The population has thus achieved good status according to the growth rate parameter, and as more than 30,000 animals have been counted since 2014 the population size is also well above the minimum viable population size (i.e. limit reference level (LRL) of 10,000 individuals).